fermads/amnesia/readme.md

 Easy memory sharing between machines and/or processes for Node.js

 * Extremely simple and small.
-A single variable is shared between machines and processes
+A single variable (property) is shared between machines and processes
 * When this variable value changes, it is updated on all other machines/processes
 * Supported value types are JSON, String, Boolean and Number
 * Sharing is done using a TCP socket